 The University of Akron Women’s Club (UAWC), formerly The University of Akron Faculty Women’s Club, is primarily a social organization composed of women employees and female spouses of UA employees that promotes social, informational, and service opportunities to its members and raises funds for scholarships for female UA students.
 The records include meeting minutes, financial records, newsletters, membership lists, and special events information.

 Tel-Buch Office RecordsRange: 1964 - 1997 Size: 22 cubic feet Record Group: 52

-The Tel-Buch is the yearbook of The University of Akron.
-The records mainly consist of photographs that appeared in the yearbook.
-The photographs document student clubs and organizations, athletics, campus buildings, and special events.[Finding Aid]
+The Tel-Buch is the annual yearbook of The University of Akron and its predecessors.
+The records mainly consist of photographs from the Tel-Buch Office that appeared in the yearbook.
+The photographs document student clubs and organizations, university athletics, campus buildings, and special events.[Finding Aid]

 Tel-buchRange: 1880 - 2008 Size: Record Group: 41/2

 The Tel-buch is the annual yearbook of The University of Akron.
 It was originally titled Argo (1880) and The Buchtel (1882-1908) before becoming The Tel-buch.
 Yearbooks were not published for 1934, 1943, 1945-1947, 1949-1951.

 Suso, Julian., PapersRange: 1949 - 1972 Size: 8 cubic feet Record Group: $content.recordGroup

 Julian Suso was a faculty member at The University of Akron and Director of the Akron Department of Planning and Urban Renewal.
 His papers include reports, proposals, and correspondence regarding his career and the development of the Akron area.